-Fondation Louis Vuitton is a spectacular 2006 Franck Gehry monument and a great place to discover contemporary art in Paris.
+Fondation Louis Vuitton is a spectacular Franck Gehry monument and a great place to discover contemporary art in Paris.
 More than 1 400,000 people visited the Fondation in 2017, establishing it as one of the top exhibition venues in the City of Lights.
 Set in the lovely Jardin d'acclimatation, a part of Bois de Boulogne, it is easily reachable by metro.
 Paris monuments.

 Created and financed by the LVMH Group (Louis Vuitton, Dior, Guerlain, Moet & Chandon, Hennessy), the Fondation Louis Vuitton encourages and promotes artistic creation both in France and internationally.
 In 2006, the Fondation Louis Vuitton commissioned a spectacular cultural center and exhibition venue inaugurated in 2014.
 It is located in Jardin Acclimatation, a lovely amusement park in Bois de Boulogne, west of the city.
 The building of Fondation Louis Vuitton was designed by architect Franck Gehry, a Pritzker prize winner living in Los Angeles.
 Franck Gehry is most of all known in Europe for the Bilbao Guggenheim Museum.
 He has also designed the Cinematheque Francaise in Bercy.
 His words:

 "I dream of designing a magnificent vessel for Paris that symbolizes France's profound cultural vocation"